qsys-sd/qrwc/README.md

   console.log("controlsUpdated", updatedComponent)
   // console.log("controlsUpdated", qrwc.components) // another option

-  // This is when you application should update
+  // This is when your application should update
 })

+// when finished, close QRWC's websocket connection socket.close()
 ```

 #### Start options
-`qrwc.start()` can optionally take an object.
+`setupQrwc()` accepts an object with options. `qrwc.start()` can optionally take an object.
 That contains options
 - componentFilter
   - Allows users to set a filter, enabling a specific change group to be created upon start
   - IComponentFilter must be a call back that returns a boolean, it will recieve a sinle instance of a component